 Another important control is the vehicle control.
 The vehicle is the solvent used to dissolve the drug (e.g. DMSO).
 Unless the solvent is media, this type of control is necessary so that you can be confident that any observed effects are due to the drug alone and not the solvent.
 The same volume of vehicle and vehicle + drug should be added to their respective wells since the only difference between these conditions is the inclusion of the drug.

 Finally, depending on your downstream application, there may be additional experiment-specific controls to include.
-For example, if the next step involves immunofluorescence, you will need to factor in typical controls for that type of experiment.
+For example, if the next step involves immunofluorescence, you will need to factor in typical controls for immunofluorescence.
 Take care to ensure that all conditions, including controls, are treated the same way through all other steps.

 Step 6: Put Everything Together and Run Your Experiment!